 Person C was an old age pensioner and in receipt of the Department of Social Welfare Pension.
-This is the Complainant in this case.

 From this information 66% of the three women refused accommodation by the Hotel in this case were unemployed or retired and 33% was an active member of the labour force.